 - Consider the interest, abilities and needs of all who will be included in the plans.
 For example, families with a wide range of ages may need to include various plans in order to help each person feel included.

 - Be wise and caring with everyone involved.
 This may be especially true in vacations that include the visiting of family.
-For some this is a great way to recharge, but in many situations this may be an emotional drain.
+For some, this is a great way to recharge, but in many situations this may be an emotional drain instead.
 Setting boundaries before committing to a trip schedule can help everyone adjust their expectations.
 We all have to give a little in order to get a lot of satisfaction from the vacation plans.

-- Don’t let time intervals mean a break from good choices when it comes to eating, rest, spiritual support and exercise.
+- Don’ t let time interval mean a break from good choices when it comes to eating, rest, spiritual support and exercise.
 It may be difficult to maintain the regular routine, so plan for these concerns when you plan the days away.
-Long days of traveling may require good choices breaks.
-This will include roadside stops and walks; healthy snack bags; daily devotionals read on the road, which may stimulate good discussion etc.
+Long days of traveling may require “ good choices” breaks.
+This will include roadside stops and walks, healthy snack bags, and daily devotionals read on the road, which may stimulate good discussion etc.

 This vacation season we may each need to evaluate where we are weary and then plan an interval of rest that will help us be recharged.
 Then we can get on with our routine with vigor to change our world for good with all of our heart, soul, mind and strength.

 Dr. Bill Heston